zacharyrs/ups/README.md

 #### Mailer Settings

-This file is required and specifies the desired recipients and the SMTP relay.
+The second config file is required and specifies the desired recipients and the SMTP relay.
+Leave `user` empty if your relay doesn't require authentication.

 ```toml
 # /etc/ups/mailer.toml